 The classic Peach Melba is a dessert of peaches and raspberry sauce served with vanilla ice cream.
 It was invented in 1892 or 1893 by the French chef Auguste Escoffier at the Savoy Hotel, London, to honour the Australian soprano Nellie Melba.

 Some people choose to give it a twist and substitute peaches for pears, apricots, strawberries or they use raspberry sauce or melted redcurrant jelly instead of raspberry purée.
 Escoffier himself is quoted as saying, “any variation on this recipe ruins the delicate balance of its taste.”

 The only thing we have changed in the recipe today is to use white peaches instead of yellow, simply because we were given so many this week.

-Peach Melba is a classic, cool and refreshing dessert and a great ending to all your summer meals!
+You might choose to make ice cream yourself or you might buy some.
+Peach Melba will always be a classic, cool and refreshing dessert and a great ending to all your summer meals!

 White peach Melba